Finance: Ripple"s XRP jumps on unconfirmed report Western Union plans to use its services for money transfers (WU)

 Ripple's XRP cryptocurrency is surging off previous intraday low prices, down just 4% Friday afternoon, following an unconfirmed report that said Western Union planned to use its blockchain technology for money transfers.

-Ripplenews.tech, which then briefly went offline, first reported the anonymous tip just before 3 p.m.
+Ripplenews.tech, which has since gone offline, first reported the news just before 3 p.m.
 ET.
 Shortly after, the price of XRP surged 20% off its intraday lows.
-Western Union's stock closed up 5.9% after the report.
+Western Union's stock gained 5% on the news.

 A spokesperson for Ripple declined to comment, saying the company "can't comment on rumor or speculation."
-Western Union also declined to comment.
-The two companies have previously worked together on a pilot program for distributed payment protocols in 2015.
+Western Union did not immediately respond to a request for comment, but acknowledged Business Insider's inquiry.

-Ripple's official Twitter account said earlier Friday that the company had already signed three of the world's five largest money transfer firms:
+Ripple's official Twitter account said earlier Friday that it had already signed three of the world's five largest money transfer firms:

 The tweet appeared to be a response to claims from a New York Times journalist that he could not verify many of Ripple's customers.